 2026-Apr-22 Somewhere in Michiana

 Another collaborator wanted to prototype software without me hand-holding every step.
 I gave them a starter project, they used "vibe coding" tools to lay out screens and mock functionality over a couple weeks.
-We then spent a day or two rebuilding on the right foundation, and they were using it with live users the next week.
+We then spent a day or two rebuilding on the right foundation, and they had live users in the system the next week.

 The push that finally tipped me over the edge came from my friend Andre Chaperon.
 I made a throwaway comment in Andre's community about sharing my thinking around all this "some day."
 Andre gave me a loving challenge: what was keeping me from shipping in public?
 My immediate answer was "time."
 There's a kernel of truth there, but it isn't the whole story.
 I then realized it was a form of perfectionism -- I didn't want to share incomplete thinking while things were still coming together.
 Which is exactly what Andre's phrase "shipping in public" is designed to inoculate against.